-The sidetone is a self-hearing or back-hearing function during transmission.
-The audio signal picked up by the microphone is fed directly to the headset, which is normally perceived as pleasant.
-In this menu point the volume of the sidetone for the left seat can be adjusted.
+The sidetone is a self-hearing or back-hearing function during transmission and intercom.
+The audio signal picked up by the microphone is fed directly to the headset, which sounds natural.
+In this menu the volume of the sidetone for the left seat can be adjusted.